 At our Simi Valley therapy practice, we offer Child therapy, Teen therapy, Anxiety Treatment, Depression Therapy, Marriage Counseling, and Neuropsychological Testing.
 We are now offering online therapy for most services.

 If you would like to learn more ways to cope with symptoms of anxiety and depression and feel better… please call Simi Psychological Group for a free consultation.
 We are here to help you live the life you dream of.
 CALL 805-842-1994 today!

-My focus is working with children, adolescents, and families that struggle with Anxiety, ADHD, Depression and relationship issues.
+My counseling specialties include working with children, teens, and families that struggle with Anxiety, ADHD, Depression and relationship issues in marriage counseling.
 I also have a strong passion for working with adults with a history of trauma.
 Healing, self-love and acceptance and growing through transformation, are all within reach.
 Learning to truly love and connect with one’s self and others is a true gift and it is my honor to be on this journey with you.
 Read more